Pedro05Souza/old-eggsauce/docs/README.md

 ## Running the project

 Note: Some configuration `files` and `enviroment variables` are not included in this repository for security reasons.
-To obtain these files, please contact the lead developer.
+To obtain please contact the lead developer.
 The project will **NOT** run without the proper setup.

 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop.).